raaz-crypto/raaz/README.md

 processor supports vector extensions like `avx2`, some primitives like chacha20 can be made upto 2x times faster.

-A user who does not want to micromanage the implementations can just use the top level haskell library `raaz`.
-By default, we take care to use the best possible portable implementations in the top level library.
-However, if she wishes to try out a different one she can exploit the backpack components that are exposed from the raaz library.

 The raaz cryptographic library is a single package containing the multiple component.
+A user who only cares about a high level interface and does not want to micromanage the implementation of various primitives can just use the top level haskell library `raaz`.
+We have chosen sensible default implementations in this top level library and should be sufficient for most users.
+However, there are instances when one wants control over the implementations.
+The most important case being when the hardware has special features that can be exploited to give better implementations or when one wants to integrate with third party modules.
 We describe these components and show how to utilise them to build libraries and programs for which implementations can be plugged in.

 1. The component `raaz:core` contains the core types and utility functions.